blether

 • You're a psychotherapist, counsellor, speech and language therapist, or coaching-adjacent practitioner.

-• You want AI clinical notes included in the plan, not priced per-note as an add-on.
+• You want AI clinical notes included in the plan, not as a separate paid add-on.

 • You want an AI-native platform.
 Client summarisation, session trends, and automatic reminders included.